OP-TED/ted-xml-data-converter/README.md

-## TED XML to eForms XML Converter
+# TED XML to eForms XML Converter

-Project to convert notices in TED XML format to eForms XML format
+Project to convert notices in TED XML format to eForms XML format.

+Please see [Installation.md](Installation.md) for installation and usage instructions.

 ### Summary
 The repository contains the following folders: